One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 This Action allows you to send the email with the generated document as an attachment.

-Email Autosend Action has the following attributes to specify:
+Email Autosend Action has the following parameters to specify:

 Order of Execution and Mandatory Action fields have the same functionality as was explained in the first Action.